Sled dog racing

 Sled dog racing (sometimes termed dog sled racing) is a winter dog sport most popular in the Arctic regions of the United States, Canada, Russia, Greenland and some European countries.
 It involves the timed competition of teams of sled dogs that pull a sled with the dog driver or musher standing on the runners.
 The team completing the marked course in the least time is judged the winner.

-A sled dog race was a demonstration sport at the 1932 Winter Olympics in Lake Placid, New York and again at the 1952 Winter Olympics in Oslo, and once more in the 1994 Winter Olympics in Lillehammer, but it did not gain official event status.

 Sled dogs, known also as sleighman dogs, sledge dogs, or sleddogs, are a highly trained dog type that are used to pull a dog sled, a wheel-less vehicle on runners, over snow or ice, by means of harnesses and lines.

 History

 The first recorded sled race in North America took place in 1908 in Alaska, the All Alaska Sweepstakes.
 It ran 400 miles through some of Alaska's most arduous areas from Nome to Candle and back.
 The International Sled Dog Racing Association lists the winners of the first and the third races: "The winning driver [the first] year was John Hegness, with a time of 119 hours, 15 minutes, and 12 seconds.
 By 1910, entries had increased considerably, as had the speed of the teams.
 The winner of [the third] race was John (Iron Man) Johnson, with an (as yet) unbroken record time of 74 hours, 14 minutes, and 37 seconds."